rabsef-bicrym/tudumvc/lesson1-the-bosun.md

 ### Installing the Urbit Binary
 You should _NOT_ be logged in as root while completing the following steps.
 This is not only a bad idea generally, but it can also cause you difficulty later if you want to log in as a non-root user and continue to use the ship you've booted as root.
 Also, before proceeding, you should note that the developers of Urbit do not directly update this instructional guide and, while we'll try to keep it up to date, you can find similar, always-up-to-date instructions [here](https://urbit.org/using/install/).

-From your shell in your newly minted Linux VPS, enter the following commands:
+From your shell of your development environment, enter the following commands:
 ```
 mkdir ~/urbit
 cd ~/urbit